 Focus on a few key features to narrow your list to three or four platforms.
 Check reviews and feature lists, and pay special attention to customer support, especially if you’ll be live streaming, as it’s a major differentiator among Kajabi alternatives.

-Especially consider ease of migration.
+Especially considering the ease of migration.
 Some platforms make it easier to move your content and audience without disruption.

-(You can get a quick comparison between Kajabi, Uscreen, Vimeo OTT, and custom solutions on our comparison page.)
+(You can get a quick Kajabi comparison with Uscreen, Vimeo Streaming, and custom solutions on our comparison page.)

 3. Examine pricing